wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

     This is similar to an `IF` block.
 This condition block will activate or deactivate according to the value of the `isPolicyPage` variable.

-    - If the value of `isPolicyPage` is `true` or any non-empty string then the content inside the block will be executed.
+    - If the value of `isPolicyPage` is `true` or any non-empty string, then the content inside the block will be executed.
     - For all other values including null and undefined, the content of the block will not be executed.

 - **Not Condition Block**